 An auto-match participant does not have to be a contact in the local player's circles.
-When auto-matching, Game services simply looks for other participants at that time who are also initiating a game and requesting to be auto-matched.
+When auto-matching, Google Play games services simply looks for other participants at that time who are also initiating a game and requesting to be auto-matched.
 Auto-match participants do not receive notifications to join a game; from their perspective, it appears as though they are individually initiating the game.

-In real-time multiplayer games, auto-matched participants will appear as anonymous players to each other (even if the they are in each others' Google + circles).
+In real-time multiplayer games, auto-matched participants will appear as anonymous players to each other (even if they are in each others' Google + circles).